boergeh/Flick-RT/README.md

-Flick-RT is a 3D Monte Carlo radiative transport code
+Flick is a general radiative transfer framework

 Clone from GitHub with:
  git clone https://github.com/boergeh/Flick-RT.git